Communication & Collaboration MCP Servers: Connect Your AI to Slack, Zoom, Teams, Discord, and More

 Slack MCP

-Slack is the workplace communication hub used by over 750,000 organizations worldwide, including 65 of the Fortune 100.
-With an average of 200 million messages sent daily, it’s the pulse of modern work — but it’s also the biggest source of information overload.
+Slack is the workplace communication hub used by over 750,000 organizations worldwide.
+With millions of messages sent daily, it is a primary source of information overload.

 What your AI can do once connected:

-• Message search — find specific conversations by keyword, sender, date, or channel across your entire workspace
+- Message search — find specific conversations by keyword, sender, date, or channel across your workspace.

 Real-world workflows this unlocks:

-Morning catch-up in 30 seconds.
+- Morning catch-up in 30 seconds.
 You ask: “What did the #engineering team discuss today?
 Highlight any decisions made or blockers raised.”
-The AI reads the channel and responds: “Key discussions: 1) Decided to use Redis instead of Memcached for session storage (decision by CTO, thread at 10:14 AM).
+The AI reads the channel and responds: “Key discussions: 1) Decided to use Redis instead of Memcached for session storage (CTO decision, thread at 10:14 AM).
 2) Deploy blocked: staging environment down since 9 AM, DevOps investigating.
-3) New hire onboarding: frontend dev starts Monday, buddy assigned: Sarah.
+3) New hire onboarding starts Monday.
 No action items tagged to you.”

-Cross-channel intelligence.
+- Cross-channel intelligence.
 Before a leadership meeting, you ask: “Across #sales, #product, and #engineering — did anyone mention the pricing update this week?”
-The AI searches all three channels: “Mentioned in 4 places: #sales (Tuesday, rep asked about enterprise pricing — no answer yet). #product (Wednesday, PM noted pricing page redesign delayed to next sprint). #engineering (Thursday, API discount codes deployed successfully). #sales (Thursday, same rep asking again — still no answer).
-You may want to follow up on the unanswered question.”
+The AI searches all three channels: “Mentioned in 4 places: #sales (Tuesday, rep asked about enterprise pricing). #product (Wednesday, PM noted pricing page redesign delayed). #engineering (Thursday, API discount codes deployed).
+You may want to follow up on the unanswered sales question.”

-Action item extraction.
+- Action item extraction.
 After a busy day of discussions, your team lead asks: “What action items were assigned to our team in #product today?”
-The AI scans messages for assignments, commitments, and follow-ups: “3 action items for your team: 1) Update API docs for v3 endpoints (assigned to James, due Friday).
-2) Fix mobile checkout bug from QA report (assigned to Priya, critical).
-3) Review design mockups for new onboarding flow (assigned to you, link shared at 2:47 PM).”
+The AI scans messages for assignments: “3 action items: 1) Update API docs for v3 endpoints (assigned to James, due Friday).
+2) Fix mobile checkout bug (assigned to Priya, critical).
+3) Review design mockups for onboarding flow (assigned to you).”

 Example prompts: